 What do you do when someone signs up for your email list but hasn’t yet purchased it?
 I had mentioned a lot of times in this blog the email marketing onboarding sequence.
-When someone signs up, the first 5 days are what determined whether do they unsubscribe from your email list or will they read your email in the future.
+When someone signs up, the first 5 days are what determined whether they unsubscribe from your email list or if will they read your email in the future.

 Take this opportunity to introduce this new subscriber to your brand and its products.
-For the first few days, focus on building relationships, and only at the end of the email sequence you send them your best offer.
+For the first few days, focus on building relationships, and only at the end of the email sequence do you send them your best offer.

 The Soap Opera Sequence is a series of emails you send to a new subscriber — one email per day for 5-7 days.
-It a way to write a short series for them to look forward to the next email every day.
+It is a way to write a short series for them to look forward to the next email every day.
 You can learn more about this in the book Expert Secrets & Dotcom Secrets.
 Where there is a full chapter talking about it.

 10. Follow-Up Funnels

 We need to be realistic, not everyone is able to make a decision on the first attempt.
-That’s why we will have the lead generation strategy on the first page to collect their contact details.
+That\’s why we will have the lead generation strategy on the first page to collect their contact details.
 With these contact details, we are able to build follow-up funnels to follow up with them and understand their doubts.
 These are email sequences that are crafted to convert cart abandoners, as well as cross-sell and upsell existing customers.